cloudcalvin/fluxsim/README.md

 # README #

-This is the README for the SFQ Verilog Simulator(svs), or SFQ Gate Level Verilog Simulator(sgvs/sgs/sgls) or Fluxon Optimized Gate-Level Simulator(fogs) (name pending).
+This is the README for the S.F.Q.
+Verilog Simulator(svs), or S.F.Q.
+Gate Level Verilog Simulator(sgvs/sgs/sgls) or Fluxon Optimized Gate-Level Simulator(fogs) (name pending).

-### What? ###
+### Overview ###

-The svs/sgvs/sgs/sgls/fogs gate-level HDL simulator, hopes to allow SFQ specific circuits to be simulated at the gate level at higher speed than is possible using conventional voltage-level-logic simulators by taking dvantage of the discrete nature of SFQ logic.
+The svs/sgvs/sgs/sgls/fogs gate-level HDL simulator, hopes to allow S.F.Q. specific circuits to be simulated at the gate level at higher speed than is possible using conventional voltage-level-logic simulators by taking dvantage of the discrete nature of S.F.Q. logic.

 It makes use of a hybrid simulation technique that uses both event-based and cycle-based simulation models.

-### How do I get set up? ###
+### Setup ###

 TODO
 * Summary of set up